 But what, exactly, are you doing with it?

-With the multi-million dollars that hospitals and healthcare companies large and small have invested into building the infrastructure for big data, it seems reasonable to expect transformative results.
+With the multi-million dollars that hospitals and healthcare companies large and small have invested in building the infrastructure for big data, it seems reasonable to expect transformative results.
 But if you ask many executives around HIMSS 2016, that ROI hasn’t quite hit the mark…yet.

 “Big data isn’t useful if it’s not digestible,” says Terry Shaver, Technical Marketing Engineer at ExtraHop.
-“At this point most medium to large-sized healthcare organizations have made the investments, the question is now how that data informs top-level decision making.”
+“At this point, most medium to large-sized healthcare organizations have made the investments, the question is now how that data informs top-level decision making.”